redecentralize/alternative-internet/README.md

 The [Refuge Project](http://refuge.io/) aims to provide a fully decentralized and opensource data platform.
 It is built in Erlang and includes [RCouch](https://github.com/refuge/rcouch), a static distribution of couchdb using rebar, and [Coffer](https://github.com/refuge/coffer), a blob server.

+### RenderJs

+[RenderJS](http://www.renderjs.org) is a JavaScript library which provides an easy way to define gadgets (aka mashups) in pure HTML5, without requiring any application server.
+It is suitable for the development of mobile applications, desktop applications.

 ### Retroshare

 [RetroShare](http://retroshare.sourceforge.net/) is an open source, decentralised communication platform.
 It lets you chat and share with friends and family, with a web-of-trust to authenticate peers.